 5. Learn how your camera works

 Don’t panic, a little knowledge goes a long way…

-I know my eyes glaze over when people start talking physics and prisms etc… and reading a camera manual can be tedious.
+I know my eyes glaze over when people start talking physics and prisms etc… and reading a camera manual can be boring.

 Not to mention easing the tension when your camera doesn’t understand exactly what it is you want it to do!
 Then you can take a photo of a window that you’re happy with, instead of putting your camera through the window!!!

-Knowing how the camera sees light and how it records light will make you a better photographer.
+Knowing how the camera sees light and how it records light, will help you to take better photos.

 6. Shoot in RAW